-Customized executive coaching relationships are designed to grow leaders and high-potentials, in order to advance careers and move organizations forward.
+Our customized executive coaching engagements are designed to grow leaders, prepare expectant parents, and move organizations forward.

-- Professional development is a guided process, which requires awareness, motivation and skill-building.
+Professional development is a guided process, which requires awareness, motivation and skill-building.
 Executive Coaching creates a dedicated and safe space for professionals to engage in a process of action and learning.
 The Coach plays multiple roles, including thought partner, accountability source, mentor, consultant, truth-teller and champion.
 A typical engagement follows this progression:

 - Developmental relationships provide continuous feedback, challenge and support.
-The Coach plays all of these valuable roles, and also strongly encourages the Coachee to identify others in the organization who can aid in their growth.
+The coach plays all of these valuable roles, and also encourages the Coachee to identify others who can aid in their growth.

 - At the completion of the engagement, progress is assessed and focus areas are set for the future.